-All pupils have a Clinical Profile.
-This is initially drawn up during the induction process based on assessment by SALT, OT,.
+Pupils may have a Clinical Profile, depending on need.
+This is initially drawn up during the induction process based on assessment by SALT, OT.
 It details the results of assessment and provides advice and strategies on how these can be addressed.

-All staff have access to Clinical Profiles.
+All pupil facing staff have access to Clinical Profiles.